-This week, delegates from the U.S. architectural licensing boards will gather to discuss issues facing the regulation of the profession at NCARB’s Annual Business Meeting in Austin, Texas.
-This important three-day event invites board members from across the country to safely participate (in person or virtually) to reflect on our evolution throughout the years, elect new officials, and continue to implement practices and policies that reflects NCARB’s mission and values.
+On June 15-17, delegates from the U.S. architectural licensing boards will gather to discuss issues facing the regulation of the profession at NCARB’s Annual Business Meeting in Tampa, Florida.
+This important three-day event invites board members from across the country to vote on potential changes to our policies and structure, elect new officials, and set our agenda for the year ahead.

 Why You Should Care About the Annual Business Meeting

-- Vote on resolutions related to updating the requirements for NCARB certification and official documents
+- Vote on resolutions related to potential updates to NCARB’s official documents

-- Receive updates from leadership about critical issues impacting specific state boards
+- Receive updates from leadership about critical issues impacting specific licensing boards

-- Elect new officers for the Board of Directors
+- Elect new officers for the FY24 Board of Directors

 Your board members are at the forefront of the profession, and the decisions they make will affect the future of NCARB, the architecture community, and you.
 The meeting’s workshops and business sessions will provide them with essential resources to guide them as they help shape and regulate your jurisdiction’s practice of architecture.